-During the current financial year, the Company transferred the five outlets in Block 16 commercial area of Pendergardens from Inventory - development project to Investment property following the decision to hold such properties for lease to third parties.
+During the previous financial year, the Company transferred the five outlets in Block 16 commercial area of Pendergardens from Inventory - development project to Investment property following the decision to hold such properties for lease to third parties.

 Valuation of investment property is performed annually by the directors on the basis of valuation report prepared every three years by independent and qualified valuers.
-On 2 April 2018, the Company's investment property was revalued by an external and independent valuer at an amount of €4.55m reflecting the value as at year end.
+The Company's investment property was revalued by an external and independent valuer at an amount of €4.55m reflecting the value as at 31 December 2017.